thearst3rd/switch-pro-input-display/README.md

 ## License

-I made this a while ago and it's like <200 lines of code, do whatever you want lol
+I made this a while ago and it's like <200 lines of code and a few traced images, do whatever you want lol

-`images/FullPro.png` is not mine, I found it online and I'm not sure where its original source is anymore ¯\\\_(ツ)\_/¯ The other images are all created by me though, go nuts